Why choose this course

 Applying your knowledge to current world problems, we’ll prepare for your career.
-99% of our psychology graduates go on to employment or further study (*Graduate Outcomes survey 2020, HESA).
+98 per cent of our psychology postgraduate students go on to employment or further study (*Graduate Outcomes survey 2022, HESA).
 Our alumni take on roles as creative analysts, environmental planning consultants, planning officers, project managers, renewable energy consultants, sustainability engagement officers and workplace consultants.
 They work for consultancy organisations and the Government, as well as starting their own businesses.

 The broad and transferrable skills that you’ll develop are also highly relevant in other fields, including design, engineering, landscape architecture and planning.
 Many of our graduates go on to complete a PhD, investigating an area of personal interest.